C.F. Jabatos de Nuevo León

-Jabatos de Nuevo León (or Club de Fútbol Nuevo León) was a Mexican football club which started in 1957 in the Ascenso MX, Mexico's second division of football.
-The club also played in the top tier Liga MX and various other lower divisions, such as the Liga Premier and the bottom tier Liga TDP, until about 1990, when lagging fan attendance competition was presented by two other professional clubs in Nuevo León, C.F.
-Monterrey and Tigres de la UANL.
+Jabatos de Nuevo León (or Club de Fútbol Nuevo León) was a Mexican football club founded in 1957 and based in Cadereyta, Nuevo León which started in the Primera División 'A' de México, the second division level of Mexican football.
+The club also played in the top division level Primera División de México, and various other lower divisions, such as the Segunda División and the bottom division level Tercera División de México, until about 1990, when lagging fan attendance competition was presented by two other professional clubs in Nuevo León, such as Monterrey and Tigres de la UANL.

 History

-The club was founded in 1957 by local business owners Lauro Leal, César M. Saldaña, Manolo Pando y Ramón Pedroza Langarica, they had previously bought second division team Deportivo Anáhuac.
-They made their second division debut and inaugural win against Reboceros De La Piedad on July 13, 1958.
+The club was founded in 1957 in Cadereyta, Nuevo León by local business owners Lauro Leal, César M. Saldaña, Manolo Pando and Ramón Pedroza Langarica, they had previously bought the Segunda División team Deportivo Anáhuac.
+They made their second division debut and inaugural win against La Piedad on July 13, 1958.
 Carlos Guerrero scored the only goal, giving the club its first win.
-Their inaugural at home win was on July 20, 1958, against Querétaro F.C., 4–3.
-In 1959–1960, the club was sold to the UANL Tigres due to financial problems.
+Their inaugural at home win was on July 20, 1958, against Querétaro, 4–3.
+In the 1959–60 tournament, the club was sold to Tigres UANL due to economic and financial problems.

 At the end of 1962, club was acquired by Sergio Salinas, who brought back the club's name and colors.
-The club made its return to the second division in the Estadio Tecnológico against C.F.
-Pachuca, winning 4–2.
-After tying in first place in the league with Jaiba Brava del Tampico, they won a tie-breaking match in the Estado de Martinica, earning the Jabatos a place in the Liga MX.
-Directed by Paulino Sanchez and Alberto Etcheverry, the Jabatos made their presentation in the first division in the 1966–67 season and would end the season in sixth general place.
-On July 24, 1967, they gained the inaugural victory in the recently opened Estadio Universitario in a friendly match against Mexico national football team.
-The stadium was opened 30 of May 1967 with a tie between Monterrey and Athletic of Madrid, later the Jabatos tied 1–1 with Sheffield United.
+The club made its return to the Segunda División in the Estadio Tecnológico against Pachuca, winning 4–2.
+After tying in first place in the league with Tampico Madero, they won a tie-breaking match in the Estadio de Martinica, earning the Jabatos a place in the Primera División de México.
+Directed by Paulino Sánchez and Alberto Etcheverry, the Jabatos made their presentation in the first division in the 1966–67 season and would end the season in sixth place in general.
+On July 24, 1967, they gained the inaugural victory in the recently opened Estadio Universitario in a friendly match against the Mexico national football team.
+The stadium was opened on May 30, 1967 with a tie between Monterrey and Atlético Madrid, later Jabatos tied 1–1 with Sheffield United.